Olacgk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. display all lines of the starting with a letter
 19. replace all characters
 20. a script that removes all letters c and C from input
 21. a script that reverse its input
+22. a script that displays all users and their home directories, sorted by users
+23.